SUP With Your Pup: Paddleboard Adventures That Welcome Dogs

 “Last one in the water loves cats!”
 Photo by @aqua_adventures

-Aqua Adventures is ideally situated between the off-leash Original Dog Beach and Fiesta Island in sunny San Diego.
+Aqua Adventures is ideally situated between the off-leash Original Dog Beach and Fiesta Island, two of the best dog beaches on the West Coast, in sunny San Diego.
 The experts here will help you plan your route and get the hang of the basics before letting you loose on the water in beautiful Mission Bay.
-Rentals start at $25 for 90 minutes and increase by $5 every additional 30 minutes (with or without a pet).
+Rentals start at $30 for 90 minutes and increase by $5 every additional 30 minutes (with or without a pet).
 Human and dog life jackets are provided free of charge.
 Before hitting the water, fuel up with a big breakfast from Daybreak Island Grill.

 After a day on the water, a visit to the dog wash station at Ocean Villa Inn is a must.
 Guests who reserve a park side or park view room also have easy access to the hotel’s dog run.